 Do not place your head, arms, hands, legs, or feet outside of the passenger compartment during operation.
 Stay seated with your seat belt and helmet on and occupant side restraints properly secured.
 Keep your feet and legs inboard of the foot restraints at all times.
 Do not attempt to stop movement or tipping of the vehicle with your hands or feet.
-If you feel the vehicle tipping, brace your feet flat on the floor, keep hands firmly gripping the steering wheel and hand holds (outboard passenger only on HDX), and keep all body parts inside the passenger compartment.
+If you feel the vehicle tipping, brace your feet flat on the floor, keep hands firmly gripping the steering wheel (and handhold for outboard passenger), and keep all body parts inside the passenger compartment.